felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 =======================================

-The avaliable structure learning algorithms are tabulated below.
+The available structure learning algorithms are tabulated below.

 .. list-table::
    :header-rows: 1